 1 – A battery can come in handy at times even when a laptop is used as a “Desktop PC”.
 For example, it can serve as a built-in battery backup/UPS during times of severe power fluctuations (which happen to occur fairly often).
 Have you ever had the power go out right in the middle of a Windows Update procedure?
 If so, you know how troublesome that can be.

-3 – Laptop batteries are relatively cheap these days.
+3 – Most replacement laptop batteries are downright cheap these days.
 As a matter of fact, as of this writing you can purchase a brand new replacement battery for your T400s for less than $30!

-So to answer your question, you can indeed run your laptop without a battery for as long as you like, but you might want to consider buying a replacement battery anyway.
+Bottom line: You can indeed run your laptop without a battery for as long as you like, but you might want to consider buying a replacement battery anyway for the reasons mentioned above.

 Do you have a tech question of your own for Rick?
 Click here and send it in!